dhananjaySinghMakkerr/QT-Notepad/README.md

 ## Installation

-Just copy all the files and run the .exe file and the application should start working
+Just copy all the files from the release directory and run the .exe file and the application should start working